Hello Explorers.

 It’s Hugo Freyermuth & Samson F. Perret this time, and now it’s our resident Head of Communications Anton Kawasaki’s turn to be interviewed!
 Finally we’re going to learn more about the man “behind the camera,” who has already interviewed almost the whole team!

 Anton has clearly had several lives before he met us.
-He owned and ran a comic book store, he worked at DC Comics for over a decade, he became one of the pioneers of “mobile photography,” and is currently a web designer, community manager, writer/editor, playtester, rulebook proofreader, and much more.
+He owned and ran a comic book store, he worked at DC Comics for over a decade, he became one of the pioneers of “mobile photography,” and is currently a web designer, community manager, writer/editor, playtester, project manager, rulebook proofreader, and much more.
 That’s a lot!

 THIS WAY: Let’s start at the beginning.
 When people meet you at conventions, they might be surprised to see you in crutches.
 We’ve heard the story of why, and thought you might want to share…